Appearance and character of Wolfgang Amadeus Mozart: Personality and beliefs

 As numerous testimonies of the time claim, the most characteristic trait of Mozart's personality was his optimism.
 When the English musician and publisher couple Vincent and Mary Novello interviewed Constanze in 1829 and asked her about her husband's character, she replied without hesitation: "He was always cheerful."Hutchings, p.
 11.

 Most researchers point to Mozart's childish and even somewhat irresponsible character, which led him, at times, to make impulsive decisions.
 This idea is supported in a text written in 1792 by Maria Anna Mozart, Wolfgang's sister, for the future biography of Friedrich Schlichtegroll:

 Mozart was also described by his contemporaries as a hospitable man, generous, jealous of his own genius and a workaholic.
 On the other hand, he had great self-esteem and could, at times, come across as somewhat proud.
-Although he was not endowed with great psychological strength, he reached his last days with surprising fortitude in every respect.
+Although he was not endowed with great physiological strength, he reached his last days with surprising fortitude in every respect.
 He was outgoing, sociable and nonconformist, since he refused to accept the "status" of servants that musicians had at the time, which caused him no small amount of trouble in the course of his existence.

 On this social nonconformism that Mozart displayed throughout his life, it is worth mentioning the parting of ways with who had been his patron and protector since childhood, Hieronymus von Colloredo, Prince-Archbishop of Salzburg, who had an excellent relationship with the composer's father.
 Mozart never officially ceased to be a musician at the archiepiscopal court of Salzburg.
 Because of his cheerful and cosmopolitan spirit, the composer gradually distanced himself from the archbishop, who considered him "an insolent young man."
 Colloredo summoned him to Vienna in 1781 to deliver an ultimatum for his irresponsible attitude; Mozart arrived in the city to meet him on 16 March.
 At this meeting, a harsh confrontation took place between the two, which led to the presentation of a letter of resignation by Mozart, and concluded with the famous "farewell kick" that Count Arco, a member of the archbishop's court, gave Mozart in the backside.
 The archbishop, aware of Mozart's worth as a composer, refused to sign the letter of resignation that Mozart had presented to him, making Mozart for the rest of his days a runaway vassal, a dangerous condition in 18th century Europe.

 In correspondence with his father, Mozart recounts how the meeting with Count Arco unfolded: